FNALLPC/DisappearingTracks2020/README.md

 ##### Comparing TMVA results

 TMVA stores the output by default in "output.root" and a folder containing the weights of the BDT along with a C helper class to apply the weights to a given event.
 You can use tmva_comparison.py to overlay different ROC curves, which you can specify in the last line:
+Add a line for each BDT you'd like to compare, with the appropriate directory defined by the tag provided earlier.
 ```python
 cfg_dict = {
     "configuration 1": ["./path/to/tmva/output.root", "/eos/uscms/store/user/cmsdas/2020/long_exercises/DisappearingTracks/track-tag/tracks-pixelonly/*.root", "samples.cfg"],